VinitKumar01/2025-Daily-Code-Logs/README.md

 4-10-2025 || Implemented the rss feed scraper logic to the web scraper in go project.

 5-10-2025 || Wrapped up the web scraper in go project.

+6-10-2025 || Learnt about javascript performance and reading devtools charts for optimizations.